petar-m/EventBrokerSlim/README.md

 An implementation of broadcasting events in a fire-and-forget style.

-This was supposed to be next vesion of [EventBroker](https://github.com/petar-m/EventBroker), however it diverged so much than it became its own package.
-It is trimmed down to minimum public surface and essential functionality.

-It still is:
+Features:
 - in-memory, in-process
 - publishing is *Fire and Forget* style
-- events don't need to implement specific interface
+- events don't have to implement specific interface
-- event handlers are runned on background threads
+- event handlers are runned on a `ThreadPool` threads

-And also:
-- events are handled on a ThreadPool threads
+- the number of concurrent handlers running can be limited
+- built-in retry option
 - tightly integrated with Microsoft.Extensions.DependencyInjection
 - each handler is resolved and runned in a new DI container scope